suchendrasharma/streaming-service/README.md

 This project implements the backend foundation of a streaming platform.
 The key implemented feature for now is **“My List”** — where users can save their favourite movies and TV shows.

-The entire app is structured manually (no boilerplate generators) to make it **interview-worthy** — every module, service, and shared utility is built with clear reasoning.

 ---